dakom/moshav-honors/README.md

 * auto-generated weights based on history counter (in combination with preferences) - currently it's always random
 * auto-generated weights based on distribution (if someone only has one potential honor, perhaps it should have more weight)
 * nice ui presentation

+testing framework should probably be the first priority so that we can commit the other changes more reliably